 SAT and ACT Requirements

 Each school has different requirements for standardized testing.
-Most schools require the SAT or ACT, and many also require SAT subject tests.
+Only a few schools require the SAT or ACT, but many consider your scores if you choose to submit them.

 Johnson & Wales University has indicated that the SAT or ACT is required for some applicants.
 This can mean a few things: